adeira/universe/src/mrtnzlml-meta/travel.md

-You can consider this document to be a checklist for your travels...
+You can consider this document to be a checklist for your travels.
+But first - you should start with this article: https://medium.com/s/story/digital-nomads-are-not-the-future-be360c7911b4

 # Travel info
 Need to know something about your new destination?
 This will help you: